Three Policies

 1. Education content

-(2) In specialized subjects, special lectures are provided for each specialized field of nursing support nursing, family support nursing, and life support nursing, deepening understanding of the latest knowledge and trends in specialized fields, and nursing through literature critique.
-Clarifying issues in science and fostering the ability to utilize evidence.
+- Specialized subjects include special lectures in each of the specialized fields of nursing support, family support nursing, and life support nursing, deepening students' understanding of the latest knowledge and trends in their specialized fields, clarifying issues in nursing through literature critiques, and cultivating the ability to utilize evidence.

-(3) In "Special Research I", students clarify the issues in nursing science and formulate a research plan to explore the systematization of nursing science.
-In "Special Research II", students conduct surveys and analyzes using the research plan created in "Special Research I", and develop advanced research skills through the process of completing their doctoral dissertation based on the results obtained.
+- In "Special Research I," students will develop a research plan to clarify issues in nursing and explore ways to systematize nursing.
+In "Special Research II," students will conduct research and analysis using the research plan created in "Special Research I," and develop advanced research skills through the process of completing a doctoral dissertation based on the results obtained.

-(1) In subjects that involve fieldwork and hands-on experience, study using practical research methods (action research) and case studies while repeating practice and reflection, keeping in mind the fusion of theory and practice. to hold.
+- In courses that involve fieldwork and practical experience, students will learn about practical issues using practical research methods (action research) and case studies, while repeatedly practicing and reflecting on them, with a focus on integrating theory and practice.

-(2) In "Special Research I", carefully examine the significance, purpose, survey methods, and analysis methods of research aimed at solving problems in the major nursing field, construct a research design, and conduct research in "Special Research II".
-Conduct and analyze the results, and guide them to complete their doctoral dissertation.
+- In "Special Research I," students will carefully examine the significance, objectives, research methods, and analytical methods of research aimed at solving issues in the specialized nursing field, and will then construct a research design.
+In "Special Research II," students will carry out the research, analyze the results, and be guided to complete their doctoral dissertation.

-(3) When writing a dissertation, students receive guidance from their academic advisors according to their research plan, and after submitting their research plan, they receive advice from all faculty members of the Graduate School of Nursing at a public interim report meeting and make revisions.
+- When writing a dissertation, students will receive guidance from their supervisor in accordance with their research plan, and after submitting their research plan, they will receive advice from all faculty members of the Graduate School of Nursing at a public interim report meeting and make revisions.

-(4) All research involving humans or animals conducted at the Graduate School of Nursing shall be submitted to the Research Ethics Committee of Kansai University of International Studies, reviewed, approved, and the research conducted and thesis written. .
+- All research involving humans or animals conducted at the Graduate School of Nursing is submitted to and reviewed by the Kansai International University Research Ethics Committee, and only after approval is the research carried out and a paper written.

-(1) The dissertation will be evaluated by a teacher other than the academic advisor at an open interim report meeting.
+- Dissertations are evaluated formatively by faculty members other than the supervising professor at an open interim presentation meeting.

-(2) Specialized knowledge and skills will be evaluated for each subject, and will also be evaluated by faculty members other than the academic advisor through an oral examination in the final exam.
+- Specialized knowledge and skills are evaluated for each subject, and also by faculty members other than the supervising professor through an oral examination in the final exam.

-(4) The President will confer a degree on those who have been certified as having completed their course by the Graduate School Committee.
+- The President will award a degree to those who have been certified as having completed the course by the Graduate School Committee.

 Admission Policy (Admission Policy)